devibri/ViveGame/README.md

 Restart handles resetting the scene on keypress (space bar) and the main array of triangle angles

-Collide and MarkerDestry handle the collider that lets the player make contact with markers.
+Collide and MarkerDestroy handle the collider that lets the player make contact with markers.

 StartMarkerSpawn / FirstMarkerSpawn / SecondMarkerSpawn deals with spawning the markers at appropriate distance / angle on contact.